 What is Multiple Myeloma?

 Multiple Myeloma typically occurs in bone marrow with the most activity, which is the marrow in the spine, pelvic bones, ribs, and area of the shoulders and hips.
 In addition, groups of myeloma cells cause other cells in the bone marrow to remove the solid part of the bone and cause osteolytic lesions, or soft spots in the bone, resulting in weakened bones and increasing the risk of fractures.
-Although common, these lesions or other signs of bone loss do not occur in all patients with multiple myeloma.
+Although common, these lesions or other signs of bone loss do not occur in all patients with myeloma.

 Learn more about Multiple Myeloma

 Source: DeVita VT Jr, Hellman S, Rosenberg SA, eds.
 Cancer: Principles and Practice of Oncology.
 5th ed.
 1997:2350.
 Adapted with permission from Lippincott Williams & Wilkins.